 With high-speed trains in Europe, you can travel through the continent in style and cover vast distances quickly – all while enjoying modern amenities like WiFi and at-seat dining.
 So what are you waiting for?
 Have a peek below at the most important high-speed train routes in Europe with our quick and easy guide.

-Travelling through Europe is easy thanks to a network of high-speed trains that can easily reach 200 mph.
-Within just a few hours you can get from the soft green hills of the United Kingdom to the Mediterranean seaside – comparable to flying when you take into account the time spent checking in and waiting in the terminal!
-Some of the major high-speed trains in Europe below.
+Travelling through Europe is easy thanks to an extensive network of high-speed trains that can reach up to 200 mph (321 km/h).
+Within just a few hours you can get from the soft green hills of the United Kingdom to the Mediterranean seaside – that's so much quicker than flying when you take into account the time spent checking in and waiting in the terminal!
+Some of the major high-speed trains in Europe include:

 There are two classes available for customers, Standard and First Class – find out more by visiting our ICE trains page.

 Travel with high-speed Le Frecce trains for a speedy connection to the heart of many Italian cities, including Rome, Venice, Florence, Milan, and Naples.
 With three types of Le Frecce trains – Frecciarossa, Frecciargento and Frecciabianca – not only can you reach the most popular cities in the country, but also the smaller towns across the countryside.

 Learn more about Le Frecce trains.

 Le Frecce routes

 OUIGO is the low-cost high-speed train operated by SNCF and covers the main high-speed lines in France and Spain.
 Some of the most popular French destinations served by OUIGO include Nice, Marseille, Montpellier and Nantes, while in Spain OUIGO are currently operating between Madrid and Barcelona.